-This how to shade a cylinder is the second post in a series that we’re working on.
-The first post, was How To Shade A Sphere With Charcoal.
+This how to shade a cylinder lesson is the second post in a series that we’re working on.
+The first post was How To Shade A Sphere With Charcoal.
 We’re planning to complete the series with a cone, pyramid, and cube so stay tuned.

 When you’re using charcoal to shade, remember to start light and repeat the steps to get darker.
 Also, remember to hold the charcoal different than a pencil.
 This helps keep your hand and arm from smearing the drawing.
 Last but not least, practice practice practice!
-Do this activity a couple times in a row.
-The more you do it, the better it’ll look.
+Do this activity a couple of times in a row.

 - Paper (we used plain printer paper)